Table of Contents

 Is Generating an Estimate a Waste of Time?

-I often get questions like “Could you please let me know your opinion on “No Estimates” as we have been hearing this lately very frequently and going through some literature have put me in more confusion.”
+I often get questions like “Could you please let me know your opinion on 'No Estimates' as we have been hearing about this idea recently and, going through some the literature we are now confused.”